Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

   respect all
 ]{data/processed/total-segment-lengths.csv}

 Most dailies start with an `INTRO`.
 The `INTRO` is a segment where the team has engaged the daily but is not yet focused on any of the boards available.
-The segment can be prompted by a call such as *"So, general things"* (`01`, **02:02**), or it might begin more fluidly e.g. with a team member presenting a topic for discussion as in this exchange from daily `03`:
+The segment can be prompted by a call such as *"So, general things"* (`01`, **02:02**), or it might begin more fluidly e.g. with a team member presenting a topic for discussion. <!-- as in this exchange from daily `03`:

 00:33
 :   (unstructured discussion, indistinct background chatter)